Habib Bourguiba: 1957–1962: Founder of Modern Tunisia

-Unlike his Arab counterparts, Bourguiba based his priorities on education and health, to the detriment of arming and defense.
+Unlike his Arab counterparts, Bourguiba based his priorities on education and health, to the detriment of the army and defense.
 Therefore, he established a modern education system, appointing famous writer Mahmoud Messadi as his minister of education.
 Thus, he put an end to Koranic and westernized double teaching curriculum.
-Schools were therefore, public and free.
-Bourguiba also abolished the dual system of justice, ended the influence of religious on the judiciary and established civil courts.
+Schools were therefore public and free.
+Bourguiba also abolished the dual system of justice, ended the influence of religion on the judiciary and established civil courts.

 In February 1961, he invited his fellow citizens not to fast during Ramadan in order to struggle against underdevelopment and set the basis of a new modern state.
 In March 1964, he made the point by drinking openly on television, a glass of orange juice, during the day.
-His non-respect of fasting and his speech on prophet Muhammad, published by a Lebanese newspaper, started sharp criticism in the Muslim World and even further, led Abd al-Aziz ibn Baz to accuse him of apostasy in 1974.
+His position on fasting and his speech on Muhammad, published by a Lebanese newspaper, started sharp criticism in the Muslim World and in 1974 Abd al-Aziz ibn Baz accused him of apostasy.

-On 20 December 1962, the government announced the discovery of a conspiracy aiming to overthrow President Bourguiba and assassinate him.
+On 24 December 1962, the government announced the discovery of a conspiracy aiming to overthrow President Bourguiba and assassinate him.
 It was later discovered that the plot had been prepared by military and some civilians faithful to Ben Youssef.
 The conspiracy was discovered when a remorseful officer told Bahi Ladgham, Bourguiba's second, about the plan, denounced the plot and gave names.
 He explained that tanks had to march from L'Aouina barrack to the Carthage Palace.

 Among the culprits were Mahmoud El Materi's nephew, Moncef El Materi, and the President's Aide-de-camp.
 During trials, one of the charged under-officer stated that he shall never forgive Bourguiba for "sacrificing them during Bizerte battle".
 Sentenced to death by the military court, eleven culprits were hanged.
 Furthermore, the Communist party of Tunisia and La Tribune du progrès magazine, close to that party, were banned.

 1960s: Socialist experiment and Arab diplomacy issues

-Ahmed Ben Salah, rising star of the government and supporter of a socialist economic policy, was protected from other Tunisois (people originating from Tunis) ministers attacks by Bourguiba who fully endorsed him: "I am personally responsible for the plan that I put under my authority.
+Ahmed Ben Salah, rising star of the government and supporter of a socialist economic policy, was protected from other Tunisois (people originating from Tunis) minister's attacks by Bourguiba who fully endorsed him: "I am personally responsible for the plan that I put under my authority.
 Henceforth, this plan will be the party's work".
 On 17 November 1961, Ben Salah was appointed in the party leadership, despite his failure in the Central committee elections during the Congress of Sousse in 1959.